Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 You will analyze the behavior of this system to quantify it in detail.
 You can model a transmitter to house the antenna and compute the link budget.
 Transmitter objects can pull in configuration of antennas modeling in the scenario.

-1. Open Transmitter's () properties ().
+1. Open Transmitter's () Properties ().

-2. Select the Basic - Definition page when the Properties Browser opens.
+2. Select the Basic - Definition page in the Properties Browser.

 3. Click the Transmitter Model Component Selector ().

-5. Click OK to close the Select Component dialog box.
+5. Click OK to close the Select Component dialog.

-Model Specs
+Using the Model Specs tab

 1. Select the Model Specs tab.